Luxed/nvim-config/notes.md

   - One line "ifs" are not indented properly
   - Single line methods indentation
 - Highlighting:
-  - Object creation (`new Object()`) should maybe use the contructor highlight
   - is expression not highlighting type
   - catch's "when" keyword not highlighted
   - maybe "default" should be highlighted as a "keyword operator" instead of a "keyword"

-### Fixed

-- Named arguments not highlighted
-- `nameof` not highlighted like `typeof` (operator)
-- `out` keyword is not detected
-- type after `out` keyword is not highlighted
-- highlight tuple definition (locals)
-- Add support for LinQ query syntax
-- `in` in linq query should be a "keyword", not a "repeat" (maybe it could be a keyword everywhere?)
-- function with generic (without `this.`) gets highlighted as a Type
-- Only highlight `group` keyword in linq queries
-- Properties not folded
-- `partial` keyword not highlighted (maybe only on methods?)
-- `this` keyword on extension methods not highlighted
-- highlight `base` as Constructor?